Srimathi0123/Software-Testing-Laboratory/EXP10.md

-# Ex.No: 10  Pytest program for Sum of digits
+# Ex.No: 10 Ex.No: 14 Pytest program for Fibonacci Series
 ### DATE: 05-11-2014
 ### REGISTER NUMBER : 212221040162
 ### AIM: To write a python program for Fibonacci Series and generate test cases using Pytest.